top of page

 The scope involved unifying front-end and back-end systems across four regions, requiring a redesign of the design system while simultaneously rebuilding and optimizing existing and new user flows.

-I led the development of the unified design system and managed end-to-end redesign for Account Management, eKYC, Loan Application and Marketplace features.
+I led the development of the unified design system and managed end-to-end redesign for assigned flows.

 01 Unified Design System